 The museum also displays a Komodo dragon skeleton which was a presidential gift from Indonesia to George H.W.
-Bush, an elephant, hippopotamus, gorilla, giraffe and lesser known species such as a kinkajou, saiga and potaroo.
+Bush, an elephant, hippopotamus, gorilla, giraffe and lesser-known species such as a kinkajou, saiga and a potaroo.
 At the time we spoke, Villemarette’s crew was busy preparing a Right Whale specimen that they recently returned with from Florida.

 Annually, the company processes about 30,000 skulls or skeletons and Villemarette said his group is the largest supplier of osteological specimens in the world.
 Most of the items are animals that have died naturally and are donated by zoos, individuals and game farms and Villemarette said Skulls Unlimited will only accept ethically collected donations.

 Despite his hectic schedule filling global orders for specimens, Villemarette made time to take advantage of a rare opportunity to tell his story and promote his business on The Discovery Channel’s show “Dirty Jobs” a few years ago.

 Skulls Unlimited is truly a family-owned operation, with Villemarette’s wife still working with him and their sons also on-site to keep the business solid and growing.